PhD General Information

 PhD Comprehensive Examination, Dissertation, and Oral Defense

-The PhD student will submit and pass a written comprehensive examination upon completion of 55 hours of coursework before moving forward on the dissertation research.
+The Doctoral Student will submit and pass a written comprehensive examination upon completion of 55 hours of coursework before moving forward on the dissertation research.

 The PhD dissertation is a formal treatise that advances a proposition based on scholarly research.
 Included among the criteria of a successful dissertation are the following: appropriate topic, valid research question, original research, sound methodology, coherent argumentation, critical evaluation, effective style, conformity to deadlines, and contribution of scholarship.